SmoothData-BigBrain/GroupProject/README.md

 ![BestModel](./images/best_model_performance.jpg)

 After tuning the parameters, the best model was found to have numTrees equal to 40 and a max depth of 20.
 Compared with our originally trained model, these parameters increased our test set accuracy by around 10%, resulting in a new accuracy of 52%.
 While this is a significant increase, and remains well above a model randomly guessing (25%), it still lives a lot of room for improvement.
 Given more time and available resources, we would have continued to tune these parameters, feature engineer, and perform k-fold cross validation in order to further optimize our model.
-**** Nam End

 ## Methods:
-Methods section (this section will include the exploration results, preprocessing steps, models chosen in the order they were executed.
-Parameters chosen.
-Please make sub-sections for every step. i.e Data Exploration, Preprocessing, Model 1, Model 2, additional models are optional , (note models can be the same i.e. DNN but different versions of it if they are distinct enough.
-Changes can not be incremental).
-You can put links here to notebooks and/or code blocks using three ` in markup for displaying code. so it would look like this: ``` MY CODE BLOCK ```
-- Note: A methods section does not include any why. the reason why will be in the discussion section.
-This is just a summary of your methods

-### ...
-METHODS  LIST AND DESCRIPTION...
-**** Mihir Start
-Enter text here...

-**** Mihir End

 **** Hailey Start
 1. Data Exploration